tildesarecool/tiny11builder-tce/README.md

 - option to import a custom hosts file?
 - maybe a GUI?
 A TUI?
 - Autounattend.xml selection/generation?
 - Save settings as profile and select that for later?
+Settings saved to JSON file?
 - Error handling?
+- I could offer to make Win 11 skip CPU etc checks.
+This might be too complicated.